laryn/bean/README.txt

 ----------

 A Bean Type (or Block Type) is a bundle of beans (blocks).
-Each Bean type is defined by a ctools plugin and are fieldable.
+Each Bean type is defined by plugin and are fieldable.
 Currently Bean Types are only defined in hook_bean_plugins().

 If you enable bean_admin_ui you can add/edit bean types at